oicr-gsi/req-system-docs/source/signout.rst

 #.
 Scroll to the section “Approve Draft Report” and select “Accept” (the draft report does not contain PHI and is not impacted by a change in PHI).
 #.
 Next, remove the existing clinical report (containing PHI), and replace it with the clinical report with the corrected PHI.
 Scroll to the bottom of the requisition and select “Submit.”
 #.
 The state of the requisition will change to “Report Accepted, Sign Out Complete.”
-The administrator, laboratory, requisitioner and sign out user will receive a notification “A clinical report has been signed out.
-Case report complete.”
+The administrator, laboratory, and requisitioner will receive an email that the case is complete.

 To reject the changes:

 #.
 Scroll to the section “Approve Draft Report” and select “Reject” (the draft report does not contain PHI and is not impacted by a change in PHI).
 In the comments box, include your justification for not updating the PHI on the clinical requisition; a comment is required.
 Do not include PHI.
 Scroll to the bottom of the form and select submit.
 #.
-The Requisitioner, Sign Out User and Administrator will receive an email “Requisitioner edits to PHI fields were rejected by the Sign Out User.
-Edit submission, revert prior edits and resubmit.”
+The Requisitioner will receive an email.

+.. _sign-consent:

 Consent Withdrawal
 ==================

 Withdrawal of patient consent is initiated by the study Clinical Coordinator (Requisitioner).

 #.
-A notification email with subject “Patient consent has been withdrawn; stop processing samples and/or data” will be received by all roles.
+A notification email will be received by all roles.
 Consent withdrawal will appear within the requisition case history and may be quickly identified on study dashboards under “Consent withdrawn”.
 The requisition status will display “Withdraw Consent”.
 #.
 If the clinical report has not been signed out, stop review.
 If Sign Out is complete, no further action is required.